$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 \subsubsection{There exists a polynomial-time randomized algorithm for $\GEN(\unfa)$}

+{ Consider an input $(\nA, 0^k)$ for the problem $\GEN(\unfa)$.
+Moreover, as for the case of $\COUNT(\unfa)$, consider the graph \review{$\nAun$} defined in Section \ref{sec-enum-cd}, which can also be seen as an automaton.
+Assume that $(q_0,0)$ is the initial state of \review{$\nAun$}, and that $\{(q_1,1)$, $\ldots$, $(q_\ell,1)\}$ is the set of states in \review{$\nAun$} reachable from $(q_0,0)$ by following an edge with label 0.
+Let $N_0$ be the number of strings of length $k$ that start with the symbol 0 and are accepted by $\nA$.
+Then we can compute $N_0$ in polynomial time by using the counting algorithm mentioned in the previous section, starting from each one of the states in $\{(q_1,1)$, $\ldots$, $(q_\ell,1)\}$.
+Notice that this algorithm works properly as $\nA$ is an unambiguous NFA.
+In the same way, we can compute in polynomial time the number $N_1$ of strings of length $k$ that start with the symbol 1 and are accepted by $\nA$.
+Given $N_0$ and $N_1$, the first symbol $w_1$ of the string $w = w_1 \cdots w_k$ to be generated is chosen according to the probabilities:

+Then the algorithm continues in the same way choosing $w_2$, $\ldots$, $w_k$.
+It is easy to prove that this algorithm generates uniformly, at random, a string accepted by $\nA$ of length $k$.

-The idea is essentially the same as the one in \cite{jerrum1986random}, that is, we use the fact that the relation $\unfa$ is self-reducible and its counting problem can be solved efficiently.
-For the details, we refer to \cite{jerrum1986random}, but we will include a clarifying note here.
-Notice that we claim a polynomial-time randomized algorithm for $\GEN(\unfa)$, while it is described in \cite{jerrum1986random} as an almost-uniform generator.
+Notice that the previous idea is essentially the same as the one in \cite{jerrum1986random}, that is, we use the fact that the relation $\unfa$ is self-reducible and its counting problem can be solved efficiently.
+However, a clarifying note should be included here.
+We claim a polynomial-time randomized algorithm for $\GEN(\unfa)$, while an almost-uniform generator is claimed in \cite{jerrum1986random}.
 Our result is stronger for two reasons.
 First of all, we have a stronger counting result (exact polynomial-time algorithm instead of an FPRAS) to use as the basis of our uniform generation algorithm.
 Second, the computational model considered in \cite{jerrum1986random} (the Probabilistic Turing Machine) is a bit different from the one considered in this work.
-It cannot, for example, simulate a Bernoulli experiment with a success probability of exactly 1/3.
+It cannot, for example, simulate a Bernoulli experiment with a success probability of exactly $\frac{1}{3}$.
 Essentially, it makes it impossible to get an exact uniform generation algorithm.
-We are less strict with our computational model, so we are able to get a polynomial-time randomized algorithm for $\GEN(\unfa)$.
+We are less strict with our computational model, so we are able to get a polynomial-time randomized algorithm for $\GEN(\unfa)$. }